Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

-An immediate observation is that the pdf of the angular distance separating connected nodes is strictly decreasing for \({D=1}\) and \({\beta<\infty}\), since it is proportional to the connection probability of Eq.~\eqref{prob_edge_kappa}.
+For \(D=1\), the maximum is at \(\theta=0\), as depicted in the inset by the purple example connectivity matrix~\footnote{A \emph{connectivity} or \emph{connection probability} matrix is a convenient way to encode and illustrate pairwise connection probabilities.
+Each node corresponds to one column and one row, and the matrix entry is the edge probability between both nodes.}, where the dark diagonal line illustrates all of the connection probability concentrated to very small angular distances.
+The pdf of the angular distance separating connected nodes is strictly decreasing for \({D=1}\) and \({\beta<\infty}\), since it is proportional to the connection probability of Eq.~\eqref{prob_edge_kappa}.
 Hence, most edges will have nearly \({\theta=0}\) in \({D=1}\), as expected in the \(\mathbb{H}^2\) generative model~\cite{Krioukov2010} and shown by the purple curve in Fig.~\ref{fig:densities}.
+By contrast, for \(D>1\), this is relaxed, as exemplified by the blue curve and connectivity matrix for \(D=2\).

-In contrast, Eq.~\eqref{eq:pdf} is unimodal for all \(D>1\), with a mode greater than zero and increasing with dimension, as we will see shortly.
+Eq.~\eqref{eq:pdf} is unimodal for all \(D>1\), with a mode greater than zero and increasing with dimension.
+The existence and the location of the mode of Eq.~\eqref{eq:pdf} for \({D>1}\) is deduced by setting its first derivative with respect to \(\theta\) to zero to obtain

+where \({\theta^*\in(0,\pi)}\) can be a maximum, a minimum or an inflection point.
+Since Eq.~\eqref{eq:pdf} is the product of a unimodal function and a decreasing function, we assume the critical point above is a maximum.
+It is shown in Appendix \ref{sec:pdf_appendix} that \(\theta^*=0\) iff \(D=1\).
+Furthermore, if \(\theta^*\ll1\) such that \(\tan\theta^*\approx\theta^*\), the solution of Eq.~\eqref{eq:pdf_mode_exact} can be closely approximated by